Interpretive Programs and Events

 Waterfowl, Osprey and Eagles frequent the lake and the forests harbor great numbers of migratory birds in the spring and fall.

 Norris Dam is a 34,000-acre flood control impoundment on the Clinch River and provides excellent opportunities for fishing.
-Fishing is really good for Largemouth, Spotted and Smallmouth Bass.
-The lake is getting a good reputation for the large size of Smallmouth Bass caught.
+Anglers may expect catches for Largemouth, Spotted and Smallmouth Bass.
+The lake is popular for the large size of Smallmouth Bass caught.
 The lake is stocked annually with Walleye and Striped Bass.
 Striped Bass regularly reach sizes of 25 pounds and larger.